lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 that move away from closed solutions and professional services.

  As such, we want to highlight major challenges facing cloud native telco transformations today and formulate principles and requirements that will aid the industry in achieving alignment and overcoming obstacles.
+In this whitepaper, we are defining Kubernetes as the de-facto runtime environment for hosting the cloud native network functions (CNFs).

 ## Challenges in Cloud Native Telco Transformation Today